Brainspotting for Trauma: Is it Right for You?

 But perhaps the real benefit of BSP over EMDR is that BSP tends to yield faster and deeper results, most likely because the method is much more adaptable to each client.

-If you or someone you love has experienced trauma or is currently living with anxiety and would like to explore brainspotting, please get in touch with me.
-I’d be happy to answer any questions you may have and see how I may be able to help.
+If you or someone you love has experienced trauma or is currently living with anxiety and would like to explore brainspotting, please get in touch.
+Our team of caring therapists is happy to answer any questions you may have and see how I may be able to help.
+I’m happy to offer support from my San Ramon-based practice and across the state.
+Start your healing journey today by following these three simple steps: